intersystems-community/intersystems-servermanager/README.md

 ![Sign out](images/README/authenticationProvider-signOut.png)

-When signing out an account for which you previously saved the password will get an option to delete the password, unless you have altered the `intersystemsServerManager.credentialsProvider.deletePasswordOnSignout` setting:
+When signing out an account for which you previously saved the password you will get an option to delete the password, unless you have altered the `intersystemsServerManager.credentialsProvider.deletePasswordOnSignout` setting:

 ![Delete password](images/README/authenticationProvider-deletePassword.png)